 Precocious puberty should be considered when secondary sexual characteristics appear before 8 years of age in girls and 9 years in boys.

-Results in accelerated skeletal development with a reduced adult height, and may have a psychosocial impact, especially due to early menses in girls.
+It results in accelerated skeletal development and sometimes a reduced adult height, and may have a psychosocial impact, especially due to early menses in girls.

-Two forms exist: gonadotropin-dependent precocious puberty (known as central precocious puberty [CPP]; due to premature activation of the hypothalamo-pituitary-gonadal axis) and gonadotropin-independent (GIPP; due to autonomous secretion of sex steroids).
+Two forms exist: gonadotropin-dependent precocious puberty (known as central precocious puberty [CPP]; due to premature activation of the hypothalamo-pituitary-gonadal axis) and gonadotropin-independent precocious puberty (GIPP; due to autonomous secretion of sex steroids).

 History should be directed dependent on whether puberty is consonant or disconsonant (i.e., whether the pattern of endocrine change is the same as in normal puberty or not).

 Treatment of GDPP is usually straightforward with gonadotropin-releasing hormone agonists.

-GIPP is more difficult to treat; may require ketoconazole, or aromatase inhibitors and antiandrogens.
+GIPP is more difficult to treat, and may require medications to block production or action of sex steroids.

 Treatment should be stopped once an acceptable age of puberty is reached.

 Puberty is an interval characterized by the acquisition of the secondary sexual characteristics, accelerated linear growth, increase in the secretion of sex hormones, maturation of gonads (testes in boys; ovaries in girls), and the potential for reproduction.
 It is typically complete within 2 to 5 years.
 Precocious puberty should be considered when secondary sexual characteristics appear before 8 years in girls and 9 years in boys.
 It also results in accelerated skeletal development with a reduced adult height.